 “Nestled in East Williamsburg, you’ll find Win Son Bakery.
 This Taiwanese-American restaurant-bakery is more of a lunchtime thing, I’d say – go for the scallion pancakes, an inexpensive but delicious treat.
 There may be a queue, but notice how it’s full of locals rather than tourists – take that as your sign that you ought to join them.”

-The Best Of The Rest: 5 Of Our Favourite Spots For A Drink In New York, From Coffee To Cocktails
+The Best Of The Rest: Where To Go For A Drink In New York, From Morning To Night

 Recommended by author, podcaster and founder of Buffy’s book club, Lizzy Hadfield, who splits her time between London and New York